mundra-ankur/student_enrollment_system/README.md

 ## How to Test Features

+Please go to the deployed web application.
+You can create both instructors and users there, and both require passwords to log in to the application.

 Please create instructors first by clicking on "Instructor" on the top of the web app.
 Using the instructor, you can create courses for the application.

-Then please create students who can be enrolled in the courses, and dropped later depending on the requirements.
+Then create students who can be enrolled in the courses, and dropped later depending on the requirements.

 ## Edge-cases
 - Admin deletes course taken by several students.